Saturday, April 30, 2016

 Peanut butter and jelly.
 Parades and the Fourth of July.
 Drive-ins and B-movies.
 There are some things in life that work better in pairs.
 Add to this the guitar duo of Pat Travers and Pat Thrall, who were only together a few years as part of the Pat Travers Band, but left an indelible impression on anyone who heard them together.

-This rarity features the fearsome twosome on the first nine of its tracks, which were recorded Aug.
+This rare recording features Travers and Thrall on the first nine of its tracks, which were recorded Aug.
 23, 1980 at the Reading Festival in England.
 And do they ever play well.
-Their guitar harmonies dramatically improve the lead guitar riff of "Rock'n'Roll Susie" and their juxtaposition of styles is one of the things that makes "Snortin' Whiskey" a genre classic.
+Their guitar harmonies dramatically improve the lead guitar riff of one of Travers' best early numbers, "Rock'n'Roll Susie."
+The juxtaposition of their styles is one of the things that makes "Snortin' Whiskey" a genre classic.
 About those styles: That's the more metal-oriented Thrall you hear on the left channel and the blues-influenced Travers on the right.

 Consider this an unofficial follow-up to Live!
 Go For What You Know from 1979, the album where Travers and Thrall really knocked the socks off guitar fans.
 For the record, the Travers-Thrall team were on two studio albums that bookended that one, Heat in the Street from 1978 and Crash and Burn from 1980.

 In my last post, I mentioned how I often scoffed at classic rock when I was a teenager.
 But Travers is an artist I never dismissed.
 His music was so to-the-point, so muscular, and (funny enough) so melodically rich, it drew you in.
-He built on what another one of my favorite bands, the Allman Brothers, did.
+A I mentioned, he built on what another one of my favorite bands, the Allman Brothers, did.
 But he added a bigger dose of British hard rock to the mix.

 The additional four songs on this set capture the Travers band in their original trio form playing the BBC's Sight and Sound show July 29, 1977.
 And it rocks.
 Of course.